nose block

 Rhinitis is when your nose gets irritated and swollen, which can make you sneeze, itch, and have a runny or stuffy nose.
 It can happen because of allergies, infections, or things like smoke or pollution.
 Allergic rhinitis (hay fever) is the most common kind, caused by an allergic reaction to things like pollen or pet dander.
 Non-allergic rhinitis can be caused by irritants or infections like the common cold or flu.
 Treatment depends on what's causing it and might include medicines, shots, or changes to your habits.

-deviated nose septum
+Deviated nose septum

 A deviated nasal septum is a common condition that affects many people.
 The nasal septum is supposed to be straight and in the center of the nose, dividing the nostrils equally.
 However, in some cases, the nasal septum is bent or shifted to one side, causing one nasal passage to be smaller than the other.
 This can cause difficulty breathing through the nose, especially when lying down or during physical activity.
 A deviated septum can also cause sinus problems, such as chronic sinusitis, because the uneven airflow can create blockages and make it difficult for mucus to drain properly.
 Additionally, a deviated septum can cause snoring or sleep apnea, which can affect the quality of sleep and overall health.
 The symptoms of a deviated nasal septum can range from mild to severe, depending on the degree of deviation.
 Mild cases may not require any treatment, while more severe cases may require surgery to correct the deviation and improve breathing.